ABOUT US

 ABOUT NED SMITH

 E. Stanley “Ned” Smith was born Oct.
-9, 1919 in Millersburg, Pa., a small town on the Susquehanna River north of Harrisburg.
-A self-trained artist and naturalist, in his 46-year career he created thousands of astonishingly accurate drawings and paintings of wildlife for books, magazines and other publications, as well as dozens of limited edition prints.
+9, 1919 in Millersburg, PA, a small town on the Susquehanna River, north of Harrisburg.
+As a self-trained artist and naturalist, he created thousands of astonishingly accurate drawings and paintings of wildlife for books, magazines, and other publications, as well as dozens of limited edition prints during his 46-year career.

-Ned grew up in a household that was attuned to nature; his mother was an avid birder, and his father, who managed a local shoe factory, had a passion for botany.
-Combining his love of natural history with an innate aptitude for art, Ned was already producing quality wildlife illustrations when he completed high school in the 1930s, but after graduation he began working, not as an artist, but as a lathe operator in a machine shop — a steady income for him and his new wife, Marie Reynolds, his childhood sweetheart.
+Ned grew up in a household attuned to nature.
+His mother was an avid birder and his father, manager of a local shoe factory, had a passion for botany.
+Combining his love of natural history with an innate aptitude for art, Ned was already producing quality wildlife illustrations by the time he completed high school in the 1930s.
+After graduation he began working, not as an artist, but as a lathe operator in a machine shop — a steady income for his new wife and childhood sweetheart, Marie Reynolds, and himself.

-He continued to draw and paint, however, spending every spare moment in the field — a habit that continued throughout his life, and honed his abilities as both an observer of wildlife, and one of the best naturalists the region has ever produced.
-In 1939 he made his first commercial sale, a cover painting for Pennsylvania Angler magazine, and a fulltime illustration job for Samworth Publishing soon followed; the Smiths lived for a year on the Samworth estate in South Carolina as Ned illustrated the hunting and firearms books that Samworth produced.
+Ned continued to draw and paint, however, spending every spare moment in the field — a habit that continued throughout his life.
+He honed his abilities as both an observer of wildlife, and one of the best naturalists the region has ever produced.
+In 1939 he made his first commercial sale, a cover painting for the Pennsylvania Angler magazine.
+A full-time illustration job for Samworth Publishing soon followed.
+The Smiths lived for a year on the Samworth estate in South Carolina as Ned illustrated the hunting and firearms books that Samworth produced.

-With Marie functioning as his business partner as well as his birding, camping and fishing companion, and with his Game Commission work as a platform, Ned’s reputation and reach as an artist quickly grew.
-He left the Game Commission’s employ in 1953 to work fulltime as a freelance artist (though the agency always remained a major client).
-His freelance work included long-running columns, articles and illustrations in Sports Afield, National Wildlife, Pennsylvania Angler, South Carolina Wildlife, National Geographic and other magazines, and over the years he illustrated 14 books, including the Peterson series Field Guide to Birds’ Nests by the noted naturalist Hal Harrison.
+With Marie functioning as his business partner as well as his birding, camping, and fishing companion, and with his Game Commission work as a platform, Ned’s reputation and reach as an artist quickly grew.
+He left the Game Commission’s employ in 1953 to work full-time as a freelance artist (though the agency always remained a major client).
+His freelance work included long-running columns, articles and illustrations in Sports Afield, National Wildlife, Pennsylvania Angler, South Carolina Wildlife, National Geographic, and other magazines.
+Over the years he illustrated 14 books, including the Peterson series Field Guide to Birds’ Nests by the noted naturalist Hal Harrison.
 In 1983 he was given the honor of creating Pennsylvania’s first-ever state duck stamp, and he painted a second design two years later.
 Ned was, however, more than just a wildlife illustrator.
 He was a talented photographer and a skilled writer with an informal, conversational style, as well as a musician and inventor.
-He and Marie were avid amateur archaeologists, once excavating an Indian encampment on an island in the Susquehanna that had been laid bare by floods caused by Tropical Storm Agnes in 1972.
+He and Marie were also avid amateur archaeologists, once excavating a Native American encampment on an island in the Susquehanna that had been laid bare by floods caused by Tropical Storm Agnes in 1972.
 Many of their discoveries are now in the State Museum in Harrisburg.

 In the late 1970s, Ned began to work in the burgeoning field of fine art prints, initially publishing them himself, but eventually joining with Sportsman Specialties, a gallery and publisher in western Pennsylvania.
 In the final five years of his life, Ned produced a series of exceptionally popular prints from large acrylics and oils, including such masterworks as “Waiting for Dusk,” which portrays a pair of red foxes on a late-winter evening, or “A Little Bit Cautious,” in which a large black bear gives a porcupine a wide berth.